-SVM is a state-of-the-art classification technique with large application in a range of fields including text classification, face recognition and genomic classification, where patterns can be described by a finite set of characteristic features.
 We use the SVM for the classification component of our system.
-This is due to SVM being a classifier that has excellent performance on many real-world classification problems.
+This is due to SVM being an outstanding classifier that has shown very good performance on many real-world classification problems.
 Using arbitrary positive definite kernels provides a possibility to extend the SVM capability to handle high dimensional feature spaces.